 Say no more.
 Me…right here….sold!
 As if you couldn’t make zeppoles anymore heavenly than they already are…just add your favorite hazelnut chocolate filling.
 My favorite, of course, is Nutella brand.
-Zeppoles with chocolate hazelnut filling are a sweet treat that you can enjoy at any time.
+This recipe for zeppoles with Nutella are a sweet treat that you can enjoy at any time.

-Make zeppoles with chocolate hazelnut filling for Sunday breakfast.
+Make this recipe for zeppoles with Nutella for Sunday breakfast.

 There are two things that inspired me to make these fried balls of deliciousness.
 The first, was from my honeymoon.
 My husband and I went to Positano on the Amalfi Coast of Italy.
 It is the most beautiful place in the world.
 I truly cannot wait to visit there again one day.
 Anyhow, we stayed at this hotel called Buca di Bacco.
 I highly recommend it.
 We had a balcony with a pergola of flowers.
 And we also had a 180 degree view of the Mediterranean…absolutely breath taking!

 Buca di Bacco is one of the few hotels right on the beach.
 The service was excellent.
 They truly go above and beyond.
 On our day of departure we had to wake up super early to get to the airport.
 The concierge made me a cappuccino at 4:00 in the morning.
 I mean, who does that?
 Ok, so back to my point.
 Below the hotel on the beach there was a little bakery/gelateria.
 We went there one day for breakfast and I got a bomba nutella.
 Basically, it is Italy’s version of a jelly doughnut.
 Except they substitute nutella for jelly.
 It was delicious!
 I never forgot about…obviously.